grommet/grommet/src/js/components/Select/README.md

 **disabled**

 Whether the entire select or individual options should be disabled.
-        When an array is provided, it indicates the indexes into 'options' of the disabled options.
-When a function is provided, it is called with each option to determine if the option should be disabled.
+        An array of numbers indicates the indexes into 'options' of the disabled options.
+An array of strings or objects work the same way as the 'value' to indicate which options are disabled.

 ```
 boolean
-[number]
-function
+[
+  number
+  string
+  object
+]
 ```

 **disabledKey**